nyiyui/qrystal/endpoint-override.md

 # Endpoint Override

-Nodes can individually override endpoints for proxying WireGuard UDP packets.
+Nodes can individually override endpoints to proxy WireGuard connections.

 This is achieved by speicyfing an executable path in `endpointOverride` setting in Node config.

-The endpoint override executable (EOE) is executed an unspecified amount of times (usually once) during the lifetime of the Node.
+The endpoint override executable (EOE) is executed an each time an endpoint is needed.
-EOE reads a single line (please use LF not CRLF) of JSON and returns a single line of JSON as a response.
+EOE reads a single line (use LF not CRLF) of JSON and returns a single line of JSON as a response, and must return 0 as the exit code.

 The request JSON (sent to EOE) is of the following format:
 ```javascript